Amirreza-shj/python_project_NAAM/README.md

     month_volume = MonthVolume(CSV_PATH['inflow_alpha_creek'])
 ```

-after activating virtual env of this project, you have to install dependancies which is stored in requirements.txt file with this command:
+After activating virtual env of this project, you have to install dependencies which are stored in requirements.txt file with this command:
 ```python
     pip install -r requirements.txt
 ```
-just run:
+Just run:
 ```python
     python main.py
 ```
-to start project.
+To start the project.

 ## Code description
-'main.py' file use two python module.
-'PumpStorage' is module contains class and fuctions to calculate space and storage of pump volume and also there is another class called MonthVolume to calculate volume of lake in specefic month and 'WaterLevel' package contains class and fuctions to calculate level of water.
+'main.py' file use two python modules.
+'PumpStorage' is module contains classes and functions to calculate space and storage of pump volume and also there is another class called MonthVolume to calculate volume of lake in specefic month and 'WaterLevel' package contains class and functions to calculate level of water.
- there is 'PumpStorage' class in 'PumpStorage' package.
+There is 'PumpStorage' class in 'PumpStorage' package.
  ```python
 class PumpStorage:
     """